 1. Walk through Balboa Park

-This alone entices a large amount of visitors fond of soft golden and pink colors that adorn the sky above the park at sunrise and sunset.
-Shutterbugs and professional photographers frequently use the free access for their advantage and visit Balboa Park to capture these gorgeous hues before the maddening crowds arrive.
+This alone entices a large number of visitors fond of soft golden and pink colors that adorn the sky above the park at sunrise and sunset.
+Shutterbugs and professional photographers frequently use the free access for their advantage and visit Balboa Park to capture these gorgeous hues before maddening crowds arrive.

 2. Visit Free Gardens in Balboa Park

 The majority of the gardens in Balboa Park also unveil their cultural and natural treasures free of charge.
 Similar to the area itself, they stay open all day long, enabling the guests to visit them at any hour.
 The most popular free gardens in Balboa Park include the following: